mleoking/PhET/simulations-flash/README.txt

 will display a graphical user interface to assist you in building and running PhET simulations.

-Please see LICENSE.txt and LICENSE-PHET.txt for PhET's licensing policy.
+Please see http://phet.colorado.edu/about/licensing.php for PhET's licensing policy.
 Third-party libraries and tools (located in the "contrib" directory) have different licensing policies.
 Please see each contrib subdirectory for more information.